-8 Celebrities Who Have Been Open About Their Struggles With Addiction
+8 Celebs Who Have Opened Up About Addiction

 When celebrities spend so much time in the spotlight, their personal lives often make the news just as frequently as the movies, TV, or music they're working on.
 Considering they're only human, this also means they deal with very real issues — including struggling with addiction.
 The only difference is that it's like they're under a microscope, as if every action is up for public scrutiny.
 Sometimes celebrities are open about their battles with drugs and alcohol, or it's legal mishaps that thrust the subject into the spotlight.
 Other times, it's a trip to rehab that lands them in headlines.

 Demi Lovato is a prime example of a young star who has opened up about battling an addiction and she did so in the hopes of helping others.
 Back in May 2015, Lovato appeared on The Today Show and said,